-Example: Ava was looking forward to our vacation in Paris, but I have to delay the trip by a few months.
-Telling her this will burst her bubble, but it’s only a delayed for a few months, she’ll get over it.
+Example: Ava was looking forward to our vacation in Paris, but unfortunately, I have to delay the trip to next year.
+Telling her this is going to burst her bubble, but hopefully she’ll get over it.

 The Origin of ‘Burst Your Bubble’

 Where does the saying ‘burst your bubble’ come from?
 Well, sorry to be the bearer of bad news, but the origin of this phrase is unknown.
 However, there is a theory for how it may have originated.
 We’ll get to that in a second, first, let’s talk about how old this expression is: